robotnoises/goodrating/README.md

 After adding the weights, we simply add the four scores and rank accordingly, high-to-low.

-Note: currently, the cumulative "against the spread" score is applied directly to the final score, but I'm still evaluating the effect that has.
+Note: currently, the cumulative "against the spread" score is applied directly to the final score, but I'm still evaluating it.

 ## Last Warning